-For the purpose of establishing the CIU, the share value of Category A was PTE 1,000 (the equivalent to four euros and ninety-nine cents), while the share value of Categories I and R was five euros.
+To establish the CIU, the share value of Category A was PTE 1,000 (the equivalent to four euros and ninety-nine cents), while the share value of Categories I and R was five euros.

 The share value for subscription purposes is the value of the share that will be ascertained at the close of the day of the application, which is therefore made at an unknown price.